javi-mm02/TFG-WBK-method/README.md

     python "scripts/Schematic Wavefunction.py"
     python "scripts/WBK-Airy Figures.py"

-Generated figures are saved in `figures/`.
-Numerical outputs are saved in `results/`.
+Generated figures are written to `figures/`.
+Numerical outputs are written to `results/`.

 ## Contents

-The repository contains scripts related to the semiclassical WBK method, including turning-point analysis, Airy-type uniform approximations, bound-state examples, double-well tunnelling, and alpha-decay barrier penetration.
+The scripts cover the numerical and graphical material associated with the semiclassical WBK treatment used in the thesis: turning-point structure, Airy-type approximations, bound-state examples, tunnelling in a symmetric double well, and alpha-decay barrier penetration.